open-ev-data/open-ev-data-dataset/scripts/release/README.md

 1. CI workflow validates the dataset
 2. Release workflow triggers after successful CI
+3. Latest `ev-etl` binary is downloaded from API releases
-3. semantic-release determines the next version
+4. semantic-release determines the next version
-4. `prepareCmd` executes all release scripts in sequence
+5. `prepareCmd` executes all release scripts in sequence
-5. Generated artifacts are attached to the GitHub release
+6. Generated artifacts are attached to the GitHub release
-6. PostgreSQL Docker image is pushed to GHCR
+7. PostgreSQL Docker image is pushed to GHCR

 ## Docker Images